Lars Nootbaar Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.60 team ERA ranks third across all MLB pitching staffs.
+- The Yankees have a 3.60 team ERA that ranks second across all MLB pitching staffs.

-- Yankees pitchers combine to allow 87 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- The Yankees rank 11th in baseball in home runs given up (87 total, 1.1 per game).

-- The Yankees will send Severino (1-2) to make his eighth start of the season.
+- Severino makes the start for the Yankees, his eighth of the season.
 He is 1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Texas Rangers, the righty threw six scoreless innings while surrendering five hits.
+- The righty last pitched on Saturday against the Texas Rangers, when he tossed six scoreless innings while giving up five hits.

-- The 29-year-old has put up an ERA of 5.25, with 8 strikeouts per nine innings, in seven games this season.
-Opponents are batting .271 against him.
+- The 29-year-old has a 5.25 ERA and 8 strikeouts per nine innings in seven games this season, while allowing a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.